-If you plan to pay your tuition using the FACTS payment option, a FACTS Payment Agreement form must be completed and returned to the ACA office with your enrollment contract.
+If you plan to pay your tuition using the FACTS payment option, a FACTS Payment Agreement form must be completed and returned to the ACA office with your enrollment contract and a canceled check.
 Any changes to your FACTS payment plan must be transacted in the school office.
 No changes can be made over the phone with FACTS.

 Financial aid is available by application for full-time students using the FACTS Grant & Aid Assessment application form.
 There is a limited amount of financial aid available each year.
-Financial aid applications are available online; an instruction flier can be picked up in the office in March of each year.
-Students must attend full-time to qualify.
-By board governance, assistance cannot exceed 50% of total tuition.
+Financial aid applications are available in the office in March of each year.
+Assistance is capped at 50% unless extreme need has been assessed and a scholarship approved through our partnership with a local Foundation committed to assisting those who might not otherwise be able to afford a private Christian education.

 Financial Probation: We understand that financial hardship may occasionally befall our families.
 At these times, communication is key.
 We will do what we can to work with you should tuition payments fall behind, but it is imperative that a recovery plan be in place and communicated with us directly.
 If no plan is in place and your account is more than 60 days past due, financial probation may be implemented.
-Financial

-Probation means that a student is not permitted to attend classes until such time as a payment has been made and a plan is in place to reconcile the tuition deficiency.
-This may seem like a harsh response, but as a business, we need to continue to pay our teachers, our mortgage and other overhead costs with each accounts payable cycle regardless of whether or not we have a consistent cash flow.
+Financial Probation means that a student is not permitted to attend classes until such time as a payment has been made and a plan is in place to reconcile the tuition deficiency.
+This may seem like a harsh response, but as a business, we need to continue to pay our teachers, our mortgage and other overhead costs with each account's payable cycle regardless of whether or not we have a consistent cash flow.